gap-packages/RAMEGA/README.md

 	PackageInfo.g	information file for automatic processing

-	version		the version number
+	version		the version number 1.02

 Installation
 ------------

-As this package does not contain any C code, to install it just unoack the archive in the "pkg" directory of your GAP installation folder.
+As this package does not contain any C code, to install it just unpack the archive in the "pkg" directory of your GAP installation folder.
 Then enter command "LoadPackage( "thelma" );".

 Good luck!